NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

         --mapprojected-data-list $dir/map_images.txt \
         -o ba/run

-Here we assumed a minimum convergence angle of 15 degrees between the two sets of cameras.
+Here we assumed a minimum triangulation convergence angle of 15 degrees between the two sets of cameras (:numref:`stereo_pairs`).
 See :numref:`pbs_slurm` for how to set up the computing nodes needed for ``--nodes-list``.

 Solve for jitter with roll and yaw constraints, to ensure movement only for the pitch angle::